jianghaojun/Daily_Paper_Reading/daily_log.md

         - Pure Transformer.
         - Problem: Positional embeddings for mask tokens lead to leakage of location information
             - Solution: Shift the mask tokens from the input of encoder to the input of decoder.
 Two benefits:
                 - Save computation since the number of tokens is decrease.
+Follow MAE.
                 - Alleviate the leakage of location information.
+Follow MAE.
         - Problem: The information density distribution is uneven.
 Many point contain redundant information (*e.g.*, points on a flat surface).
             - Solution: Random masking at a high ratio(60%-80%) works well.
         - Objective: Recontruct the coordinates of masked points.